n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.elasticsecurity.md

+---
+title: Elastic Security node - n8n Documentation
+description: Documentation for the Elastic Security node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Elastic Security

 The Elastic Security node allows you to automate work in Elastic Security, and integrate Elastic Security with other applications. n8n's has built-in support for a wide range of Elastic Security features, including creating, updating, deleting, retrieving, and getting cases.